Key Takeaways

 Civil jurisdiction in Indian country involves a different framework than criminal jurisdiction, though both are complex.

-Federal courts have jurisdiction over certain Indian law claims under 28 U.S.C. § 1331 (federal question) and 28 U.S.C. § 1362 (tribes and tribal entities).
-Federal jurisdiction is particularly important for claims involving federal Indian law, constitutional violations, or disputes that require interpretation of treaties or federal statutes.
+Federal courts have jurisdiction over certain Indian-law claims under 28 U.S.C. § 1331 (federal question) and 28 U.S.C. § 1362 (tribes and tribal entities).
+Federal jurisdiction is particularly important for claims that require interpretation of treaties, federal statutes, or federal limits on tribal or state authority.
+But federal court is not a universal escape hatch from tribal court, and sovereign immunity may still control the available remedy.

 When Tribal Court Is the Right Forum